tscircuit/alphabet/README.md

 ## Usage

-The library exports two main objects:
+The library exports two main objects.
+Character outlines are generated on import using the Hershey font:

 - `svgAlphabet`: Raw SVG path data for each character
 - `lineAlphabet`: Pre-processed line segments for each character, with coordinates normalized to [0,1]